BradleyParkin/premier-league-stats/README.md

 Solved Bugs

-* When i wrote the project, when i was entering numbers i was getting the str and int error, this was becuase i had not added the (int).
+* When i wrote the project, i was entering numbers and i was getting the str and int error, this was becuase i had not added the (int).

 Validator Testing

 * PEPB
-    * No errors were were returned from testing for PEPB8(Code Institute's own)
+    * No errors were were returned from testing for PEPB8(Code Institute's own application)

 # Deployment